zopefoundation/zope.password/README.txt

   password manager which also incorporates a salt into the password when encoding it.
 This password manager is compatible with passwords used in LDAP databases.

+* CryptPasswordManager - A manager implementing the crypt(3) hashing scheme.
+  Only available if the python crypt module is installed.
+This is a legacy manager, only present to ensure that zope.password can be used for all schemes defined in RFC 2307 (LDAP).

+* MySQLPasswordManager - A manager implementing the digest scheme as implemented in the MySQL PASSWORD function in MySQL versions before 4.1.
+  Note that this method results in a very weak 16-byte hash.

 It is strongly recommended to use SSHAPasswordManager, as it's the most secure.